-JOSEF MENGELE ANGEL OF AUSCHWITZ BIOGRAPHY
+JOSEF MENGELE BIOGRAPHY - THE ANGEL OF AUSCHWITZ

 Most people are aware of the ghastly gas chambers and other horrors of the last world war, but less well known are the macabre medical experiments perpetrated by Nazi doctors and the gassing of German citizens that preceded the holocaust: the physically and mentally disabled, the senile, and congenitally deformed Germans were considered by Nazi eugenicists to be "useless eaters", "lives unworthy of life", and "defective".